cannozbek/cannozbek/README.md

 # **Hi I'm Remzi Can👋**

-<div align="center">I'm Remzi, a full-time developer and specialist on Blockchain and Web Technologies.</div>
+I'm Remzi, a Junior Developer on Blockchain and Microsoft Technologies.

 - 🌱 I’m currently learning Blokchain Technologies and Cloud

-- ❓ Ask me about anything related to Frontend and Blockchain

 <br/>